Tetra-Pak-APIs/TetraPak.AspNet/README.md

 #### Explicit Runtime Environment Method

 As already stated, this method should only be considered when you, for whatever reason, need to run your project in a runtime environment that differs from Tetra Pak Auth Services.
-This method relies on the `TetraPakAuthConfig` code API and overrides the value specified by runtime variable `ASPNETCORE_ENVIRONMENT`.
+This method relies on the `TetraPakConfig` code API and overrides the value specified by runtime variable `ASPNETCORE_ENVIRONMENT`.

 > *Please note that setting the runtime environment explicitly only affects the SDK.
 Most importantly, the SDK will ensure the correct services, in the specified environment, will be consumed.
 Your own code, or code from other libraries you are including will not be affected by this value.*